 Apple distributes the Telegram app through its app store.
 Hatewatch engaged in conversations with Apple multiple times across the same three-week span regarding the content we found on the app.
 Apple requested to review channels in which Hatewatch found evidence of posts appearing to advocate terrorism.
 During the reporting period, some of the channels Hatewatch flagged, but not all, appeared to be inaccessible to white supremacists on some Apple-branded devices.
 Apple elected not to issue a statement regarding the content on Telegram flagged by Hatewatch.

 Microsoft distributes Telegram through their Microsoft Store.
 They responded to a request for comment about the content flagged by Hatewatch with a statement:

 Microsoft Store offers a platform for developers to provide products to customers worldwide.
 Content in those products and applications is controlled and maintained by the developers.
 Microsoft maintains our critically important responsibility to ensure our Store is not abused by people or groups facilitating or glamorizing extreme or gratuitous violence.
 If we receive and verify a report that an app in Windows Store violates our store content policies, we will ask the developer to remove the violating content.
 If the developer fails to take appropriate action, we reserve the right to suspend or terminate the developer’s app from the Store.
 We have informed Telegram of the public posts that violate our Microsoft Store Policies.
 We have an established history of enforcement against similar issues.

-A pseudonymous white supremacist Telegram user complained that Microsoft had restricted access to content in some channels on June 24, writing, “Fuck, Microsoft phones too.
+A pseudonymous white supremacist Telegram user complained that Microsoft had restricted access to content in some channels on June 24, writing, “F---, Microsoft phones too.
 It isn’t just Apple.”